troychaplin/block-accessibility-checks/readme.txt

 5. **External Block Settings Panel** -- A custom external card block leveraging the block checks system

 == Changelog ==

+= 2.0.0 =

+**Major Release with Enhanced Developer API****

+This major release transforms the plugin into a comprehensive accessibility validation platform with a powerful developer API.
+The complete overhaul introduces real-time JavaScript validation, eliminates the frustrating "fix one, see another" cycle, and provides seamless integration for external plugin developers.
+With 12+ new hooks and filters, custom block developers can now build accessibility validation directly into their blocks while maintaining full control over validation behavior and user experience.

+* **Complete Developer API Overhaul** - New comprehensive API with 12+ hooks and filters for custom accessibility checks, including `ba11yc_register_checks`, `ba11yc_validateBlock`, and extensive lifecycle events
+* **JavaScript-Only Validation System** - Migrated to real-time JavaScript validation for instant editor feedback across all block types (core and external plugins)
+* **Multiple Issues Display** - Complete validation overhaul showing all accessibility problems simultaneously, eliminating the "fix one, see another" user experience
+* **Enhanced External Plugin Support** - External blocks now display visual accessibility indicators and integrate fully with the editor UI
+* **Unified Validation Architecture** - New `ba11yc.validateBlock` filter hook system ensures consistent validation across all block types
+* **Individual Check Control** - Configure validation levels (error/warning/disabled) for each accessibility check per block type
+* **Visual Feedback System** - Priority-based visual indicators with red borders for errors, yellow for warnings, and comprehensive inspector panel messages

 * View the <a href="https://github.com/troychaplin/block-accessibility-checks/blob/main/CHANGELOG.md">full changelog</a> in Github